نوع مقاله : علمی- پژوهشی

 نویسندگان [English]

-Background and objectives: Ground vegetation is an important component of the forest ecosystem, through which many indicators of biodiversity, stand stability, and the effects of global changes caused by human activities can be assessed.
-Changes in ecosystem components are studied by the "monitoring" process.
-Ground vegetation monitoring is being carried out as a part of forest monitoring projects in different regions of the world.
-In the Irano- Turanian forests, such studies have not been conducted yet, and the studies conducted have generally described the stractural and environmental features of the stand.
-In this study, ground vegetation in the Irano- Turanian forests of Khojir National Park in Tehran Province, Iran were investigated and monitored for three years.
+Background and objectives: Ground vegetation is an important component of forest ecosystems through which many indicators of biodiversity, stand stability, and the effects of global changes caused by human activities can be assessed.
+Changes in ecosystem components are studied through the process of monitoring.
+Ground vegetation monitoring is being carried out as part of forest monitoring projects in different regions of the world.
+However, in the Irano–Turanian forests, such studies have not yet been conducted, and previous studies have generally focused on describing the structural and environmental characteristics of the stands.
+In this study, ground vegetation in the Irano–Turanian forests of Khojir National Park in Tehran Province, Iran, was investigated and monitored over a three-year period.

-Methodology: Khojir National Park is located in the Jajrud protected areas complex, in the eastern highlands of Tehran Province, about 25 km from Tehran megacity.
-The forest habitat has a gentle north-northeast slope and an average altitude of 1500 meters above sea level.
-Permanent sample plots of 100 square meters were used to study and monitor forest cover and its regeneration, and permanent microplots of one square meter were used to monitor ground cover.
-The floristic composition, quantitative and qualitative characteristics of vegetation cover, plant species diversity, and regeneration were studied in three consecutive years, 2021, 2022, and 2023, in mid-May.
-All plant species present in the microplots were recorded based on density (individuals per area unit), life form, and phenology.
-Also, the over of ground vegetation, moss and lichen cover, shrub cover, litter, bare soil, rocky outcrops, and surface gravel were accurately estimated and recorded in the microplots.
+Methodology: Khojir National Park is located within the Jajrud protected areas complex in the eastern highlands of Tehran Province, approximately 25 km from the Tehran metropolitan area.
+The forest habitat has a gentle north–northeast slope and an average elevation of 1,500 m above sea level.
+Permanent sample plots of 100 m² were used to study and monitor forest cover and regeneration, while permanent microplots of 1 m² were used to monitor ground vegetation cover.
+The floristic composition, quantitative and qualitative characteristics of vegetation cover, plant species diversity, and regeneration were studied over three consecutive years (2021, 2022, and 2023) during mid-May.
+All plant species present in the microplots were recorded based on density (individuals per unit area), life form, and phenology.
+In addition, the cover of ground vegetation, mosses and lichens, shrubs, litter, bare soil, rocky outcrops, and surface gravel was accurately estimated and recorded in the microplots.
 Comparisons of the studied variables were performed using repeated measures analysis of variance or nonparametric Friedman and Wilcoxon tests.

-Results: The ground vegetation cover in the microplots in the first year of the study (22.3%) was higher than in the second and third years (17 and 18.7%); however, the comparison of the means did not consider this difference significant.
-The moss/lichen cover (which in the study area were mainly soil surface mosses) had a decreasing trend and in 2023 (10%) was significantly lower than in previous years (16.4 and 15.8%).
-The percentage of litter cover decreased significantly from 2021 to 2023 (43% to about 16%) and the percentage of bare soil and surface gravel increased significantly.
-Based on the results obtained, from a total of 79 species recorded in the micro-plots of the Khojir site, 62% were annual plants (therophytes), 20% were hemicryptophytes, 13% were chamaephyte, 4% were cryptophyte, and 1% were phanerophyte (seedlings, saplings, or small woody stems).
-The Asteraceae family with 15 species was the largest plant family, followed by Brassicaceae, Poaceae, and Lamiaceae, respectively.
-The density of plant species fluctuated in the three years of the survey, so that there was no significant difference in the first and last years (Average 242 and 249 individuals per square meter); but the density was higher in the second year (Average 344 individuals per square meter).
-The density changes were not the same for all species, and significant differences were observed in this regard.
-Some therophyte species had a decrease in density and some had an increase.
-The density of hemicryptophytes increased significantly in the years of the study (Average 2.4, 3.8 and 5.9 individuals per square meter).
-Overall, species richness and diversity indices of the ground vegetation had an increasing trend in the years of the survey, and the evenness indices did not show a significant difference.
-In the Khojir habitat, only the regeneration of the mountain almond (Prunus lycioides (Spach) C.K.Schneid.) was recorded in the sample plots, and the wild pistachio (Pistacia atlantica Desf.) lacked regeneration.
-80% of the almond regeneration was without nurse.
-The study of the abundance in height classes curve also showed that the number of saplings and young individuals of almond has decreased in recent years.
+Results: Ground vegetation cover in the microplots during the first year of the study (22.3%) was higher than in the second and third years (17% and 18.7%, respectively); however, comparisons of the means indicated that these differences were not statistically significant.
+Moss and lichen cover (mainly soil-surface mosses in the study area) showed a decreasing trend and was significantly lower in 2023 (10%) compared to previous years (16.4% and 15.8%).
+The percentage of litter cover decreased significantly from 2021 to 2023 (from 43% to approximately 16%), whereas the percentages of bare soil and surface gravel increased significantly.
+Based on the results, among the 79 species recorded in the microplots of the Khojir site, 62% were annual plants (therophytes), 20% were hemicryptophytes, 13% were chamaephytes, 4% were cryptophytes, and 1% were phanerophytes (seedlings, saplings, or small woody stems).
+The Asteraceae family, with 15 species, was the largest plant family, followed by Brassicaceae, Poaceae, and Lamiaceae.
+The density of plant species fluctuated during the three years of the survey, such that no significant difference was observed between the first and third years (average of 242 and 249 individuals per square meter, respectively), whereas density was higher in the second year (average of 344 individuals per square meter).
+Changes in density were not consistent among all species, and significant interspecific differences were observed.
+Some therophyte species showed a decrease in density, whereas others showed an increase.
+The density of hemicryptophytes increased significantly during the study period (average of 2.4, 3.8, and 5.9 individuals per square meter, respectively).
+Overall, species richness and diversity indices of the ground vegetation showed an increasing trend during the study period, whereas evenness indices did not differ significantly.
+In the Khojir habitat, only regeneration of mountain almond (Prunus lycioides (Spach) C.K.Schneid.) was recorded in the sample plots, whereas wild pistachio (Pistacia atlantica Desf.) showed no regeneration.
+Approximately 80% of almond regeneration occurred without nurse plants.
+The analysis of abundance across height classes also indicated that the number of saplings and young almond individuals has declined in recent years.

-Conclusion: In general, a three-year study of permanent monitoring plots in Khojir National Park revealed that the vegetation and moss cover of the ground and surface litter decreased during this period, and bare soil, rocks, and surface gravels became more visible; changes in the density of different species had different trends; but the diversity and richness increased.
-The Khojir Pistacia- Prunus habitat was not in a good condition in terms of regeneration.
+Conclusion: Overall, the three-year study of permanent monitoring plots in Khojir National Park revealed that vegetation cover, moss cover, and surface litter decreased during the study period, whereas bare soil, rocks, and surface gravel became more exposed.
+Changes in the density of different species followed different trends, although species diversity and richness increased overall.
+The Pistacia–Prunus habitat in Khojir was found to be in poor condition with regard to regeneration.

 کلیدواژهها [English]